 Don's photography moved onward; he joined a photography group 'Counterimage' in Manchester, UK and took part in workshops*, joint projects and exhibitions.
 He learned advanced printing techniques, studied and endeavoured to apply Ansel Adams' Zone System methodology while working with medium format and 5x4 cameras.
 Don took a lot of pictures, and to this day still has bulging files of negatives and an extensive print portfolio.

-Leaping forward to the present day sees Don is now approx two years in as a committed 'artist', although as needs must, he still carries out some translation (GE>EN) and editing work to help him get by.
+Leaping forward to the present day sees Don is now approx three years in as a committed 'artist', although as needs must, he still carries out some translation (GE>EN) and editing work to help him get by.

 Don finds himself influenced by, among others, Giacometti, Picasso, Miro and HR Giger.